kennethng2017/HousingPrice/README.md

 Steps:

-1. Go to explore_data.r to cleanse the data.
+1. open the complete_data.Rdata file to begin modeling the data.